List of The Flash characters: Julian Albert / Alchemy

 Julian Albert Desmond / Alchemy (portrayed by Tom Felton, voiced by Tobin Bell; season 3) is a scientist and fellow CSI at the CCPD who came from a prosperous old English family.
 The character was originally known as Julian Dorn.
 He works with Barry Allen though the two did not initially get along.
 As Alchemy, he is an acolyte of Savitar who unlocks the potential in metahumans from the Flashpoint timeline in preparation for a future event.
 Julian is not aware of this, and that he only assumes the Alchemy guise while being unconsciously possessed by Savitar.
 To fix what he made as Alchemy, Julian decides to join the team to help against Savitar and other metahumans.
 Julian and Caitlin Snow develop a romantic relationship.
 After Savitar's defeat, Julian returned to the United Kingdom.

 Cynthia / Gypsy

 Cynthia / Gypsy (portrayed by Jessica Camacho; seasons 3–6) is a bounty hunter from Earth-19 with similar powers to Vibe.

 Tracy Brand

 Tracy Brand (portrayed by Anne Dudek; season 3) is an eccentric doctoral student who studies speedsters with "a smorgasbord of quirky idiosyncrasies".
 She is targeted by Savitar due to her future self aiding Savitar's defeat in 2021.
-Tracy later aligns herself with Team Flash to fulfill her destiny sooner against Savitar as well as being a love interest of H.R.
+Tracy later allies with Team Flash to fulfill her destiny sooner against Savitar as well as being a love interest of H.R.
 Wells in the process.
 She later witnesses H.R. being killed by Savitar and hates the rogue time-remnant.